seductivegeese/new-grad-guide/README.md

   - The Ontario rate is prime (BoC) + 1%, Canada is prime + 2.5%, standard repayment is over 9.5 years
   - Student Loan Interest payments can be claimed on your Canadian tax return as part of your non-refundable tax credits **while you're a Canadian resident**.

-Similar rules apply for loans from other provinces, for example, for Quebec's AFE, the intrerest will accrue on your loan immediately after the completion of your studies, but you will benefit from a 6 month period deferral before repayments start.
+Similar rules apply for loans from other provinces, for example, for Quebec's AFE, the interest will accrue on your loan immediately after the completion of your studies, but you will benefit from a 6 month period deferral before repayments start.

 ## 🇺🇸 After arriving in the US